This Michigan bucket list item is brought to you by Discover Kalamazoo.

 I made my way along the lake, throwing out more handfuls of corn with one hand while trying to protect myself from spontaneous bird-attack with the other, when I came across a section of the fence which was patrolled by a band of very noisy, very hungry swans.

+You guys, it was completely and totally horrifying.
+And awesome.
 And I’m pretty sure me and this swan are besties right now.

 What’s your favorite bird to spot at a bird sanctuary?

 About a 10-minute drive south of the bird sanctuary and Gull Lake is the Fort Custer Recreation Area.
 The state park features a range of recreational activities because it features the Kalamazoo River, three lakes — Eagle Lake, Jackson Hole Lake, and Whitford-Lawler Lake — prairie restoration, and second-growth forests.

 The 3,033-acre park has an exceptional trail system that totals more than 40 miles.
 Along with hiking, the trails are ideal for horseback riding and mountain biking.
 You can see the system on this mountain bike trail map.

 On Eagle Lake, Fort Custer Beach has a designated swim area and an accessible walkway.
 Each body of water in the Fort Custer Recreation Area has a boat launch, so you can bring your own or a rented canoe or kayak to do some paddle-boating.

 You can fish while you’re out on the water or use the fishing pier on Whitford-Lawler Lake.
 The lakes are home to bass, bluegill, channel catfish, crappie, pike, and other species.